Klen03/ml_resume-analyzer/README.md

 \

+**“Subset creation and analysis Ivan.ipynb”** :

+**All the visualizations generated in this file can also be found via this path:**

+**datasets/visuals\_images/subset analysis visualization**

+**They are in the “.ipynb” file as well.**

-**“Subset creation and analysis Ivan.ipynb”** : this is the file where we create subsets of the dataset and perform SHAP analysis on each of the subsets
+This is the file where we create subsets of the dataset and perform SHAP analysis on each of the subsets.

 File relative path: noteboooks/subset creation and analysis Ivan.ipynb